syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 ```

 The configuration is stored in the repository using the **storage object wrapping format** described later in this document.
-That wrapping format essentially prepends a small header and appends the HMAC of header+content.
+That wrapping format essentially prepends a small header and appends the MAC of header+content.

-As such, the configuration is HMAC-protected and an HMAC mismatch leads to detection of a corruption:
+As such, the configuration is MAC-protected and a MAC mismatch leads to detection of a corruption:

 ```
 $ plakar ls